johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 I've tried to maintain as much of the original code as possible.
 So far, I made the following changes:

 * Move the sketch's configuration settings to an external file I could exclude from the repo.
 By doing this, and by including a separate file users must rename before compiling the project, users can refresh their local code base from the public repository without wiping out their configuration settings.
 * Removed the `DateTime theTime` global variable and declared it locally and passed it around as needed (global variables are bad).
-* Added more comments explaining the code in more detail (for users who want to better understand what's happening in the sketch).
+* Added more comments explaining the code in more detail (for users who want to better understand what's happening within the sketch).
 * Renamed the project files using dashes instead of camelCase; this names them consistently and, when you're working on systems where file name case matters, you won't have to deal with anything in upper case.
-* Updated the enclosure files to accommodate the Adafruit Feather board.
+* Updated the enclosure files to accommodate the Adafruit Feather board and added the files to a separate folder in the repo
+* Added LASER cutter files for a 12-inch clock face for a wall mounted unit.

 For this version of the project, I selected the [Feather Huzzah 32](https://www.adafruit.com/product/3405); I became a big fan of the board's ESP32 chipset last year, so I knew the selected board had enough horsepower and memory for anything I needed.
 For the Real-time Clock (RTC) board, I selected the [DS3231 Precision RTC FeatherWing - RTC Add-on For Feather Boards](https://www.adafruit.com/product/3028); its a high precision board that deals properly with different temperature conditions.